Yeetogami/Odoo-hackathon-2025/README.md

-# StackIt - Q&A Platform
+## Problem Statement 2 : StackIt – A Minimal Q&A Forum Platform

 A modern, minimal question-and-answer platform built with Next.js, PostgreSQL, and TypeScript.
 StackIt enables collaborative learning through structured knowledge sharing with a clean, user-friendly interface.